 To earn the master’s degree in holistic leadership, students take a minimum of 12 courses (36 credits).

-- Introduction to the Foundations of Counseling and Leadership Theory From a Holistic Perspective
+- HLC504: Foundations of Counseling and Leadership Theory From a Holistic Perspective

 - Two holistic counseling electives